-Electric vehicles are a rapidly growing part of the automotive scene.
-They promise low or no emissions and low cost of fuel from the power grid, yet they continue to deliver us safely from here to there.
-However, electric vehicle design and manufacturing is a paradigm shift for the Auto Industry - new drive systems, technologies, and test plans.
+Electric vehicles are clearly becoming a growing part of the automotive scene.
+They promise low or no emissions, conceivably low cost of fuel from the power grid, yet they will continue to deliver us safely from here to there.
+However, electric vehicle design and manufacturing is a clearly a paradigm shift for the Auto Industry - new drive systems, technologies... and test plans.

-Electric vehicles are bringing new test and validation challenges to the automotive industry as the electronic and software content of the vehicles grows.
-In this blog, I discuss the basics of electric vehicle battery pack designs and some of the tests that should be performed on them in a manufacturing environment.
-I'll also show you how the DMC Battery Testing Platform can help solve these complex testing problems.
+Electric vehicles are bringing new test and validation challenges to the automotive industry as the electronic and software content of the vehicles grow.
+In this white paper, we will discuss the basics of electric vehicle battery pack designs and some of the tests that should be performed on them in a manufacturing environment.
+We'll also show you how the DMC Battery Testing Platform can help solve these complex testing problems.